mjg59/fcop/COC.md

  * **Arbiter**.
 We define _arbiter_ as one or more persons designated by us to resolve complaint of an _incident_.
  * **Behavior**.
 We define _behavior_ to include all and only observable actions of people, and to explicitly exclude any private thoughts, beliefs, ideas, attitudes, morals, and emotions.
  * **Civil**.
 We define civil individuals as individuals who, in our sole estimation, do not and will not engage in the following behaviors during _active participation_ or _inactive participation_:
     * **Criminal Offenses**.
-Any illegal behavior considered a criminal offense in the country of jurisdiction.
+Any illegal behavior considered a criminal offense in the community's country of jurisdiction.
     * **Community Sabotage**.
-Any behavior (excluding non-violent communication) directed at sabotaging the community for political, religious, ideological, or moral reasons.
+Any behavior directed at sabotaging the community.
     * **Professional Sabotage**.
-Any behavior directed at sabotaging a _member_'s career for political, religious, ideological, or moral reasons; including attempting to no-platform a _member_ or pressuring an employer to fire a _member_.
+Any behavior directed at sabotaging a _member_'s career for any reason that is unrelated to the _member_'s performance in their profession, including but not limited to attempting to no-platform a _member_ or pressuring an employer to fire a _member_, or encouraging others to do the same.
  * **Communication**.
 We define _communication_ as any transmission of information between people, including but not limited to verbal, written, electronic, pictorial, gestural, and tactile.
  * **Community**.
 We define our _community_ as a group of people with a shared professional interest that exists at some location (online or geographical) and within some span of time.
 The boundaries of the community are dictated by us, but cannot extend in space or time to any place where we do not have the actual or legal ability to impose FCOP-prescribed consequences on _violators_.
  * **Discrimination**.
 We define _discrimination_ as any favoritism shown or withheld to someone either on the basis of a stereotype or a non-community related group membership.